Block scanners at the edge with one Cloudflare rule

 or (http.request.uri.path contains "/server-info")Cloudflare dashboard → Security → WAF → Custom rules → Create → paste as the expression → action Block.

-Then: Cloudflare dashboard → Security → WAF → Custom rules → Create, switch to Edit expression, paste, action Block, deploy.
+Then head to the Cloudflare dashboard, go to Security → WAF → Custom rules → Create, switch to Edit expression, paste it in, set the action to Block, and deploy.

 Verify